eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool create_<entity>_by_xml(uint32_t client_key, uint16_t <entity>_id, uint16_t <associated_entity>_id, const char* xml, uint8_t flag, OpResult& op_result);

-Creates a certain DDS entity attached to an existing `ProxyClient`, given its client key.
+This function creates a certain DDS entity attached to an existing ``ProxyClient``, given its client key.

 An XML must be provided, containing the DDS description of the entity to be created.